telefonicaid/iot-activation/README.md

 # Blueprints

-From Iot-Activation we want to make your way easier.
+From Iot Activation we want to make your way easier.

 For this reason we don't just want to show you how to develop applications for your devices or how to connect to the cloud.
 We put at your disposal a powerful tool that will facilitate and improve the performance of your things connected to the Internet.